COVID-19 Travel Restrictions in Fiji

 Arriving in Fiji via Cruise Ship

-As of 16/03/2020, cruise ships have a temporary ban from berthing anywhere in Fiji.
+Cruise ships have a temporary ban from berthing anywhere in Fiji.
 If Fiji is on your cruise ship itinerary, contact your cruise liner to get the latest update.

 For general advice for arriving in Fiji, take a look at Everything You Need to Know About Arriving in Fiji.